AI Briefing: The AI search race heats up with more audit tools, ads and pending antitrust outcomes

 Large language models powering AI search platforms like ChatGPT and Perplexity are still largely a black box, but some CRM and SEO providers are looking to give marketers more info about how brands appear on the inside — even from the outside.

-Hubspot, for example, recently debuted a free new tool called AI Search Grader, which offers a way to test how brands are perceived by large language models — starting with OpenAI’s GPT-4o model.
+HubSpot, for example, recently debuted a free new tool called AI Search Grader, which offers a way to test how brands are perceived by large language models — starting with OpenAI’s GPT-4o model.
 Through a partnership with OpenAI, the feature gives companies a quick report with benchmark metrics — such as brand sentiment and share of voice — along with personalized insights about product mentions, strengths and weaknesses within a category.

-According to Hubspot CMO Kipp Bodnar, the goal is to help marketers better understand how brands appear in an LLM and help them start navigating an increasingly fragmented world of search beyond Google.
-It also uses some of the DNA from earlier Hubspot tools like its Website Grader.
+According to HubSpot CMO Kipp Bodnar, the goal is to help marketers better understand how brands appear in an LLM and help them start navigating an increasingly fragmented world of search beyond Google.
+It also uses some of the DNA from earlier HubSpot tools like its Website Grader.
 However, he said some aspects will get better in the coming months.
 The company also hopes to expand to other LLMs, but those deals are still in talks.

 “We were trying to figure out if we can actually identify the competitors in the category and map that well,” Bodnar said.
 “And it turns out, for most established categories, you can.
 I think the sentiment is still the hardest part.”

 To create AI Search Grader, the team started with qualitative analysis using prompts representative of how people use to find information about brands and companies.
-After that, the AI model’s answers are fed to Hubspot’s machine learning model to conduct a sentiment analysis before re-translating back into natural language for the final report.
+After that, the AI model’s answers are fed to HubSpot’s machine learning model to conduct a sentiment analysis before re-translating back into natural language for the final report.

 Generative AI search platforms and chatbots still don’t provide the same granular info about search queries that brands are used to getting with traditional search.
-However, Hubspot’s tool aims to save companies the cost and time usually required to do a full LLM audit, according to Josh Blyksal, an engineer who worked on the AI Search Grader.
+However, HubSpot’s tool aims to save companies the cost and time usually required to do a full LLM audit, according to Josh Blyskal, an AI engineer who worked on the AI Search Grader.
 He added that it’s also a very different process than an SEO audit.
 He thinks small businesses will benefit a lot from the tool and that between 50 and 100 were tested along with medium and larger companies.

 “It’s a war against that out of control feeling like you’re not in the driver’s seat,” Blyksal said.
 “On even the best of days, marketers are feeling reactive.
 On the worst days, they’re literally running away from AI, they don’t want to know more about it, they’re not concerned about its impacts…Before you can do anything with AI search, you have to be able to understand your orientation.”